dcmartin/hassio-addons/horizon/README.md

 ```

 ### Option: `horizon`
 Credentials required for controlling and interacting with the Open Horizon exchange.
-For more information about the `horizon.config` reference specification, please refer [here][dcm-oh-setup].
+For more information about the `horizon.config` reference [specification][template], please refer [here][dcm-oh-setup].
 ```
 "horizon": {
     "apikey": "<HORIZON_API_KEY>",